 The DAO fork resulting in Ethereum Classic was one of the most significant developments in the history of Ethereum.
 A decentralized autonomous organization, or the DAO, was launched in 2016 on the Ethereum blockchain.11 An innovative idea enabled users to crowdsource funds through a token sale on Ethereum.
 It even raised $150 million worth of Ether, but a bug in its smart contract code led to its failure.
 In June 2016, hackers stole $50 million worth of organization funds June 2016.

 Technology behemoths are leveraging Ethereum to develop bespoke blockchain technology models.
-The formation of the Ethereum Enterprise Alliance in February 2017 was a significant step in this direction.16
+The formation of the Ethereum Enterprise Alliance in February 2017 was a significant step.16

 Microsoft Corporation, JP Morgan Chase, Intel Corporation, and Bank of New York Mellon Corp are notable names.
 Subsequently, the alliance was rolled out to 116 members.